sc-idevops/devops-notes/class-notes/cloudProviders.md

 Server-less running of applications.
 E.g. a java application that runs only when invoked (based on events) *server-less in this sense means that you don't specify anything about what system it's running on, it's some computer somewhere doing the work*

+#### AWS Storage

+S3: Storage!
+You can put anything here.
+Its literally cloud storage.

+- Key value storage into things called buckets
+- S3 Glacier is used for infrequently accessed data at a lower price

+finally something we don't have to worry about security groups (but you can set access controls)

+#### Elasti-cache

+Redis on AWS (in memory caching service)
+Caching things in memory so things go faster!

+like everything else these also use security groups etc.

+#### DynamoDB

+flat DB helpful for locking access to files like your terraform thing.

+### AWS Security

+IAM Permissions are not fun.
+They can be set for anything.

+## Azure Cloud Services